A Poem Is a Naked Person

-A Poem Is a Naked Person is a film directed by Les Blank, filmed in 1972–1974 but not publicly released until 2015, after Blank's death.
+A Poem Is a Naked Person is a 1974 American documentary film directed by Les Blank, filmed in 1972–1974 but not publicly released until 2015, after Blank's death.
 The film is a documentary about musician Leon Russell, produced and financed largely by Russell and his then-business partner Denny Cordell.
 Blank spent a large portion of two years on the film, but then its release was delayed for 40 years due to creative differences and music clearance problems.
 Blank's son, Harrod Blank (who was a child when the movie was filmed), spent years working on the clearances before it was shown publicly in 2015.

 Production

 Blank and his assistant Maureen Gosling spent extensive time with Russell at his recording studio on Grand Lake in Oklahoma.
-Blank shot many hours of footage for the film, including the expected concerts, rehearsals, and interviews, but also atmospheric material intended to capture the mood and surroundings, later described by Harrod Blank as "what he [Les] was attracted to: lake footage, sunsets, beautiful women, eccentric characters, Oklahoma folk."
+Blank shot many hours of footage for the film, including the expected concerts, rehearsals, and interviews, but also atmospheric material intended to capture the mood and surroundings, later described by Harrod Blank as "what he [Les] was attracted to: lake footage, sunsets, beautiful women, eccentric characters, Oklahoma folk".
 A portion of the film depicted underground artist Jim Franklin painting a mural in Russell's empty swimming pool.
 The result was a non-traditional film, and its fate became uncertain after Russell and Cordell terminated their business relationship in 1976.

 For many years, A Poem Is a Naked Person was shown only at special screenings with Les Blank in attendance.
 In 2011, Russell told Billboard that he didn't like the film and didn't intend to release it.
 Also in 2011, when the International Documentary Association honored Blank with a career achievement award, the film was described as "perhaps the greatest film about rock 'n' roll and American music that you will likely never see".
 The film received its public premiere (with Russell in the audience) in March 2015 at the South by Southwest festival in Austin, Texas, then had theatrical and DVD releases.
 The movie was released on DVD and Blu-ray by The Criterion Collection on March 29, 2016.